 NOTE: If you are a principal investigator or team member on an Establishment Grant or Development/ Innovative Grant application in this year’s competition, you may not observe the committee reviewing your application. (i.e. if you are listed on a PSO application, you cannot observe the PSO committee – you may, however, observe the MED committee.)

-Register for the 2019 Peer Review Observer Program
+Registration for the 2019 Peer Review Observer Program has closed.

 Please direct questions to: